UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 ```

 It returned 0!
 We can now move on.
 This took waaaaay longer than I would've hoped.

-> Common error return values that I got:
+_Common error return values that I got:_
+> 17 - This meant that the input image was not a valid jp2 image, or was not a jp2 image at all.
 >
-> 17: This meant that the input image was not a valid jp2 image, or was not a jp2 image at all.
-> 26: This meant that something went wrong in the process of decoding the image.
+> 26 - This meant that something went wrong in the process of decoding the image.
 Something went wrong with one or more of the file stream functions.

 Anecdote: I was tearing my hair out because `JP2KImageInitDecoderEx` kept failing for me even though I felt I had already implemented everything correctly, but it turned out that for certain file stream functions, the _file stream pointer itself_ was passed directly into them instead of just the _custom file stream object_.